Prairie Public Television: Manitoba

 Prairie Public is carried on cable systems in southern Manitoba, including Winnipeg.
 Manitoba has historically been a significant supporter of Prairie Public.
-Indeed, the network's audience there is far larger than its American one; the Winnipeg area alone has a population greater than the entire state of North Dakota.
+Indeed, the network's audience there is far larger than its American one; the Winnipeg area alone has almost as many people as the entire state of North Dakota.

 Prairie Public has produced numerous local documentaries, including many about southern Manitoba, including Portage Avenue: Dreams of Castles in the Sky, Red River Divide, Assiniboine Park: A Park for all Seasons, Lake Winnipeg's Paradise Beaches, among others.

-Prairie Public was first available in Manitoba in 1974, when KGFE signed on VHF channel 2 from the WDAZ TV Tower in Dahlen, its signal was easily received in the Morden-Winkler area.
+Prairie Public has been available in Manitoba in 1974.
+When KGFE signed on VHF channel 2 from the WDAZ TV Tower in Dahlen, its signal was easily received in the Morden-Winkler area.
 Prairie Public has been carried on cable in Manitoba since 1975, when KGFE was picked up by cable systems in Winnipeg and Brandon, Manitoba.
 In 1986, Prairie Public was nearly dropped from cable in Winnipeg.
 After the crisis, Prairie Public set up a fixed microwave link to carry stronger signals into Winnipeg.
 In 1998, a signal link failure forced PPTV off cable in Brandon for several months.

 Not only must Prairie Public take its large Canadian audience into account in its programming, but a significant portion of its donations during fundraising drives are in Canadian dollars.
 The station has opened up many of its contests for Canadian residents.
 It also has been involved in family events in Manitoba, including the International Friendship Festival in Winnipeg, and a Mister Rogers' Neighborhood Sweater Drive.

-Canadians are well-represented in Prairie Public's leadership; two directors of Prairie Public are from Winnipeg.
-Additionally, a Manitoban chairs the television programming advisory board.
+Canadians are well-represented in Prairie Public's leadership.
+Two of its directors are from Winnipeg, and a Manitoban chairs the television programming advisory board.

 Since KGFE's analog service went off the air in 2004, Prairie Public has been available only by cable in Manitoba.
+KCGE's tower is located too far east to provide an acceptable signal across the Canadian border.
 In 2012, MTS brought Prairie Public's signal into northern Manitoba for the first time when its Ultimate TV service launched in Thompson and The Pas.
 Coverage is not complete, however; cable systems as far south as Winkler use alternate PBS feeds.
 Prairie Public is also absent from the lineups of satellite providers Shaw Direct and Bell Satellite TV, making it unavailable to many rural residents and cottages.

 Elsewhere in Canada, another local PBS member station is carried on cable in Kenora, Ontario, and is available over-the-air near Estevan, Saskatchewan.
 Prairie Public was formerly on cable throughout Saskatchewan, until 1984.
-Cable companies in Saskatchewan largely carry Detroit Public Television instead, while SaskTel carries WGBH.
+Cable companies in Saskatchewan largely carry WTVS from Detroit instead, while SaskTel carries WGBH-TV from Boston.